rhomobile/rhomobile-docs/docs/en/4.1.0/guide/remote-debug.md

 ## Installing Weinre

-NOTE: You must have admin/sudo privileges to install weinre and your device must be on the same WiFi network as your laptop.
+> Note: You must have admin/sudo privileges to install weinre and your device must be on the same WiFi network as your laptop.

 Weinre is a Node.js application and comes delivered via a Node Package installed with the `npm` command.
 Since Node.js is installed along with the Rhomobile suite, installing Weinre is as simple as running the command:

     :::term
     $ npm -g install weinre

-NOTE: Mac users you may have to include the 'sudo' command
+> Note: Mac users you may have to include the 'sudo' command

 More details around the installation process and configuration of Weinre can be found on [Weinre's installation site](http://people.apache.org/~pmuellr/weinre/docs/latest/Installing.html).
 If you did not install RhoMobile Suite, you can still use Weinre, but you will have to install Node.JS separately.

 ##Starting Weinre
-Open a command prompt and start Weinre with your local machine's local IP address using the `--boundhost` option.
+Open a command prompt and start Weinre with your local machine's local IP address using the `--boundHost` option.
 If you just launch `weinre` on it's own it will be bound to the `localhost` which will be unaccessible from your device's application.

     :::term
-    $ weinre --boundhost <your local IP address>
+    $ weinre --boundHost <your local IP address>

+> Note: Note the capital 'H' in boundHost.
+If you instead use the option boundhost, it will not launch properly.

 Weinre will print out the address and port that you will use in order to continue.